backlineint/standalone-drupal-pl/README.md

 ### Watch task

-This will watch for changes in the pattern library, compile css, js, and pattern lab.
+This will watch for changes in the pattern library, compile css, js, and pattern lab and also run PHP's built-in web server so you may view your pattern library.

     npm run watch